 Most companies realize that their success depends on developing and retaining the right employees, which is why human resource (HR) managers play such a critical role in organizations worldwide.
 These in-demand professionals keep their employers competitive by strategizing and planning for a company’s personnel needs, and then creating effective policies and programs to attract and retain the best workers.
-Combining a human resources administration minor with a bachelor’s degree program can create the solid foundation needed to succeed as a human resource manager.
+A bachelor’s degree in human resources management can create the solid foundation needed to succeed as a human resource manager.

 Job Outlook for Human Resource Managers

-According to the U.S. Bureau of Labor Statistics (BLS), employment of human resource managers will experience strong gains in the coming years.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of human resource managers will grow faster than the average for all occupations in the coming years.
 Job growth will occur as changes in employment law, healthcare, retirement plans, family leave and labor relations spurs demand for professionals with human resources expertise.
 The best job prospects are likely to go to college graduates with a well-rounded education, including specialized training in human resources and industry certification.

 Human resource managers are generally responsible for administering compensation and benefits policies and serving as a link between management and employees.
 They handle questions and concerns about pay, benefits, job descriptions, vacations and corporate policies.
 Other duties of HR managers include recruiting and hiring new employees, and administering orientation and training programs.